Why it matters

 Example calculation

 The following percentiles are computed from the Cited Index, March 2026 edition.
 Lower is better: a p25 of 4.1 means that 25% of brands have an average position of 4.1 or better when mentioned.
-See the benchmarks methodology for how these numbers are computed.
-These benchmarks reflect non-branded category queries only.
-Customer dashboards may show different position distributions because they include a broader mix of query types.Overall distribution
+These benchmarks reflect non-branded category prompts only.
+Your own dashboard may show different position distributions because your prompt library includes a broader mix of prompt types.Overall distribution

 Across 281 brand-category observations:| Percentile | Average position |